BC-SECURITY/Taming-Offensive-IronPython/Exercise 5 - IronPython and PowerShell/Exercise 5.md

 # Exercise 5: Accessing PowerShell Runspace with IronPython
 In this exercise, we'll use IronPython to create a PowerShell runspace and execute a simple PowerShell command.
 This exercise is intended to illustrate how IronPython can integrate with PowerShell, expanding its capabilities.

-1. Create a python file called `powershell.py` in the same folder as your IronPython console. (ex: C:\Program Files\IronPython 3.4)
+1. Create a Python file called `powershell.py` in the same folder as your IronPython console. (ex: C:\Program Files\IronPython 3.4)
 2. Start by importing the necessary .NET libraries that allow IronPython to interact with PowerShell.

 ```python